clicon/clixon/apps/restconf/README.md

 ### Nginx Nchan streams

+As an alternative, Nginx/Nchan can be used for streams.
 Nginx uses pub/sub channels and can be configured in a variety of ways.
 The following uses a simple variant with one generic subscription channel (streams) and one publication channel (pub).

 Configure clixon with `--enable-publish` which enables curl code for publishing streams to nchan.
+Set configure option CLICON_STREAM_PUB to, for example, http://localhost/pub to enable pushing notifications to nchan.

 Download and install nchan, see (https://nchan.io/#install).